Alex Secker is an award-winning writer/director/editor.

-Secker appears regularly on BBC Wiltshire to discuss films, and hosts both the Cultish Movies and the My Kind of Movie podcast, and has written for various film-centric publications, including a weekly column about movie news on Battle Royale with Cheese.
+Secker appears regularly on BBC Wiltshire to discuss films, and hosts both the Cultish Movies and the My Kind of Movie podcasts.
+He also writes for various film-centric publications, including a weekly column about movie news on Battle Royale with Cheese.

 He lives in Wiltshire with his partner and two children.